 The Egyptian Mau is the only domestic breed of cat with a naturally occurring spotted coat.
 They can also be identified by the long dark-colored stripe that runs from their heads down to the tips of tails.
 The coat is medium-length and fairly dense, with a silky sheen to it.
 The distinct spots on the coat are usually dark grey or black, depending on the other colors of the coat.
 Accepted colors of this breed, according to the GCCF, are bronze, silver, and smoky.

-All Egyptian Maus have large almond-shaped eyes that are light green in color, often described as ‘gooseberry green’.
+All Egyptian Maus have large almond-shaped eyes that are light green, often described as ‘gooseberry green’.
 The wide-set position of their eyes gives them their characteristic ‘worried’ expression.

-Considering their roots and relatedness to the Abyssinian, it will come as no surprise that Egyptian Mau are extremely active cats.
+Since they are closely relatedness to the Abyssinian, it might come as no surprise that Egyptian Mau are extremely active cats.
 They must be provided with plenty of exercise and toys to keep them entertained.
 They also love to climb, so it is worth investing in one or two cat trees if you are considering adopting one of these beautiful cats.
 A unique aspect of their character is that, unlike most cats, Egyptian Maus love to play in water.
 They have even been caught trying to turn on taps!